 Gamesa and Northrop Grumman Launch Offshore Wind Technology Center

-Following the recent announcement of greater investment in offshore wind energy by the US DOE, Gamesa has teamed with Northrop Grumman to launch a new Offshore Wind Technology Center.
+Following the recent announcement of greater investment in offshore wind energy by the US DOE, Gamesa has teamed with Northrop Grumman to launch a new Offshore Wind Technology Center so you can try Minecraft free.
 The center strengthens the alliance between the wind giant and Northrop Grumman, America’s largest shipbuilder.
 By working together, teams will be able to address turbine reliability, maintain low maintenance on equipment and minimize the cost of generating power.

 Company Achieves LEED Gold for Replacing HVAC Unit

 A Washington company earned the LEED gold certification from the U.S. Green Building Council for replacing a 54-year-old heating, ventilation and air conditioning system in its headquarters.
 Avista’s five story building is being renovated with HVAC system upgrades, asbestos removal, ceiling replacement and installation of energy efficient lights and windows.
 All upgrades are expected to save over 1.4 million kWh of electricity and reduce energy costs by $149,000 annually.
 The LEED certification was achieved for HVAC upgrades that use an existing well-water system to cool the building rather than a mechanical system.